 Because men can develop breast cancer, it’s important to be aware of the warning signs, including breast lumps.

 “Men will often feel a lump, but since they don’t have the knowledge that breast cancer can happen to them, they may ignore it, and believe it will just go away,” adds Jose Pablo Leone, MD.
 “It’s important to remain vigilant and make sure you are aware of the warning signs.”

 If you experience any of the following signs, be sure to consult with a doctor:

-- A lump or swelling in the breast or in lymph nodes under the arm or around the collar bone
+- A lump or swelling in or near the breast, underarm area, or around the collar bone

 - Dimpled skin around the breast